svpernova09/meatings/readme.md

 ## Meatings

-Every needed to allow users to sign up for meeting time slots?
+Ever needed to allow users to sign up for meeting time slots?